JulianKeller/webapp320/README.md

 ### Prerequisites

-This program is easiest viewed in a web browser such as Google Chrome.
+This program is best viewed in a web browser such as Google Chrome.

 ## Running the program

-This is how it works.
+Coming Soon.